Sample size determination: Introduction

+Importance

 Larger sample sizes generally lead to increased precision when estimating unknown parameters.
-For example, if we wish to know the proportion of a certain species of fish that is infected with a pathogen, we would generally have a more precise estimate of this proportion if we sampled and examined 200 rather than 100 fish.
+For instance, to accurately determine the prevalence of pathogen infection in a specific species of fish, it is preferable to examine a sample of 200 fish rather than 100 fish.
 Several fundamental facts of mathematical statistics describe this phenomenon, including the law of large numbers and the central limit theorem.

 In some situations, the increase in precision for larger sample sizes is minimal, or even non-existent.
-This can result from the presence of systematic errors or strong dependence in the data, or if the data follows a heavy-tailed distribution.
+This can result from the presence of systematic errors or strong dependence in the data, or if the data follows a heavy-tailed distribution, or because the data is strongly dependent or biased.

-Sample sizes may be evaluated by the quality of the resulting estimates.
+Sample sizes may be evaluated by the quality of the resulting estimates, as follows.
+It is usually determined on the basis of the cost, time or convenience of data collection and the need for sufficient statistical power.
 For example, if a proportion is being estimated, one may wish to have the 95% confidence interval be less than 0.06 units wide.
 Alternatively, sample size may be assessed based on the power of a hypothesis test.
 For example, if we are comparing the support for a certain political candidate among women with the support for that candidate among men, we may wish to have 80% power to detect a difference in the support levels of 0.04 units.

 Estimation

 Estimation of a proportion

 A relatively simple situation is estimation of a proportion.
+It is a fundamental aspect of statistical analysis, particularly when gauging the prevalence of a specific characteristic within a population.
 For example, we may wish to estimate the proportion of residents in a community who are at least 65 years old.

-The estimator of a proportion is $\hat p = X/n$, where X is the number of 'positive' e.g., the number of people out of the n sampled people who are at least 65 years old).
+The estimator of a proportion is $\hat p = X/n$, where X is the number of 'positive' instances (e.g., the number of people out of the n sampled people who are at least 65 years old).
 When the observations are independent, this estimator has a (scaled) binomial distribution (and is also the sample mean of data from a Bernoulli distribution).
 The maximum variance of this distribution is 0.25, which occurs when the true parameter is p = 0.5.
-In practice, since p is unknown, the maximum variance is often used for sample size assessments.
+In practical applications, where the true parameter p is unknown, the maximum variance is often employed for sample size assessments.
 If a reasonable estimate for p is known the quantity $p(1-p)$ may be used in place of 0.25.